Making Cyanotype Prints

 To learn how to really do it up in full, and make use of all these wonderful items, get a copy of Jill's book, Photo-Imaging: A complete Guide to Alternative Processes.

-Almost any paper can be used.
-We suggest that you use a sized but unsensitized paper, which we offer here at Freestyle.
+Almost any porous surface can be used.
+If you are using paper we suggest that you use a sized but unsensitized or uncoated paper, such as watercolor paper, which we carry at Freestyle.
+You will need to coat the paper with your solution and let it dry before exposing it.

 Be sure to handle all chemicals carefully.
-Use disposable rubber gloves, and mix and pour very carefully.
+Use disposable rubber gloves, and mix and pour into your beaker very carefully.

 You will need at least three plastic or glass dark brown or black storage containers with plastic tops.
 Do not use metal.
 Two at 500ml and one at 100ml.